Vegan egg alternatives

-Replacing eggs in baking is pretty easy, and there are so many already vegan recipes online you can follow instead of adapting recipes too.
+Replacing eggs is pretty easy, and there are so many already vegan recipes online you can follow instead of adapting recipes too.

 For scrambled egg you can try scrambled tofu.
-Adding volcanic black salt (actually a pink colour!) adds an eggy flavour too.
-See our scrambled tofu recipe.
+Adding volcanic black salt (actually a pink colour) adds an eggy flavour too.

 There are also recipes for vegan versions of omelette, fried eggs, and more.
 Check out some of these websites.